Illinois Route 1: Robinson to Hoopeston

-IL 1 and US 150, the roads cross into Vermilion County.
+IL 1 and US 150 cross into Vermilion County.
 In Vermilion County, the routes continue due north through the villages of Ridge Farm and Georgetown.
-Paralleling railroad tracks, they soon reach the city of Tilton, where IL 1 and US 150 gain the moniker of Georgetown Road.
-Just north of West 14th Street, the routes meet an interchange with I-74 (exit 215).
-The routes cross through South Danville until the Middle Fork of the Vermilion River.
-After the river, the routes enter the city of Danville, becoming North Gilbert Street.
-IL 1 and US 150 continue north along Gilbert until the junction with West Fairchild Street.
+Beginning in Georgetown, through Westville and Tilton to Danville, IL 1 and US 150 gain the moniker of Georgetown Road.
+Just north of West 14th Street in Tilton, the routes meet an interchange with I-74 (exit 215) before entering the city of Danville on South Gilbert Street.
+Just north of Memorial Bridge over the Vermilion River, US 150 turns west and US 136 joins IL from the east.
+IL 1 and US 136 continue north along North Gilbert until the junction with West Fairchild Street.
 They turn east on West Fairchild, going four blocks before turning north on North Vermilion Street.
-At the junction of Main Street, US 150 turns west while US 136 becomes concurrent from the east.

 Through Danville, IL 1 and US 136 continue north along North Vermilion Street until leaving the city.
-The routes pass east of the village of Johnsonville, before reaching the village of Alvin.
-In Alvin, US 136 turns west at the junction with the western terminus of IL 119, which connects to State Road 28 in Indiana.
-IL 1 bends northeast before reaching Rossville following some railroad tracks.
-The route turns north and reaches the village of Hoopeston, where it meets IL 9.
+Seven miles north of Danville, US 136 turns west toward the village of Hennig at the junction with the western terminus of IL 119, which connects to State Road 28 in Indiana.
+IL 1 continues north through Rossville to Hoopeston, where it meets IL 9.
 Running along the westernmost end of Hoopeston, IL 1 is known as Chicago Road, crossing the Iroquois County line.